Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Combination of conditional and permanent registration

 In order to also achieve an overall success probability of at least $1-\beta$ at $\delta$ (i.e.\ over both branches in Figure~\ref{twoArms}), we need to have a conditional success probability of at least $1-\beta$ also in the upper branch, i.e.\ we need to require that

-Moreover, if $Z_1\geq \zf$ (and conditional registration is achieved), we choose, as in Section~\ref{NewChapterStudyDesignsFastTrack}, the second-stage sample size such that the conditional power $1-\beta$ is reached at the estimated effect estimate.
+Moreover, if $Z_1\geq \zf$, we choose, as in Section~\ref{NewChapterStudyDesignsFastTrack}, the second-stage sample size such that the conditional power $1-\beta$ is reached at the estimated effect estimate.
 As in Section~\ref{NewChapterStudyDesignsFastTrack}, condition \eqref{UpperBranchPower} can be satisfied with a sufficiently large minimum second stage information $\itwomin$.
-In contrast to the situation in Section~\ref{NewChapterStudyDesignsFastTrack}, we find now for all $\xi> 1$ such a minimal second stage information.
+In contrast to the situation in Section~\ref{NewChapterStudyDesignsFastTrack}, we find now for all $\xi> 1$ such minimal second-stage information.
 This is because, for all $\delta>0$, the left-hand side of \eqref{UpperBranchPower} converges to 1 with increasing second-stage information.